Gayatrichaudhari277/Form-React/README.md

+This form is made in react where the input fields are checked.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.